-EST involves using a device to deliver high energy soundwaves into your heel.
+EST involves using a device to deliver high-energy soundwaves into your heel.
 The soundwaves can sometimes cause pain, so a local anaesthetic may be used to numb your heel.

-- have a 'numbing' effect on the nerves that transmit pain signals to your brain
+- have a "numbing" effect on the nerves that transmit pain signals to your brain

 - help stimulate and speed up the healing process

-However, these claims have not yet been definitely proven.
+However, these claims haven't been definitively proven.

-Some studies have reported EST is more effective than surgery and other non-surgical treatments, while other studies found the procedure to be no better than a placebo (sham treatment).
+Some studies have reported that EST is more effective than surgery and other non-surgical treatments, while other studies found the procedure to be no better than a placebo (sham treatment).